The Quantum Formalism Revisited: Canonical Classical Mechanics and Quantum Mechanics in Comparison

 \end{proof}

 \paragraph{Remarks:} \begin{itemize} \itemsep{0.25em} \item The above proof of the upper bound $z(\beta,0)$ is due to \cite{Sy1965} confirming an unpublished conjecture of {\scshape Feynman}.
 Another proof follows from the more general {\scshape Golden-Thompson} inequality $\tr\textrm{e}^{A+B}\leq \tr(\textrm{e}^{A}\textrm{e}^{B})$ of 1965.
 For this and other trace inequalities see \cite{Si2005}.
-The tacit assumption $z(\beta,0)<\infty$ is therefore a simple sufficient condition for $H$ to only have a discrete spectrum. \item The above proof of the lower bound $z(\beta,\beta)$ is a streamlined version of that given in Ch.11-2 of \cite{FH2010}.
+In any case, the tacit assumption $z(\beta,0)<\infty$ is seen to be a simple sufficient condition for $H$ to only have a discrete spectrum. \item The proof of the lower bound $z(\beta,\beta)$ is a streamlined version of the one given in Ch.11-2 of \cite{FH2010}.
 The {\scshape Gauss} transform $\V_{\beta}$ of the given potential $\V=\V_{0}$\, in $z(\beta,\beta)$ is an \emph{effective} potential in the sense that it takes into account some quantum effects in the classical arena.
 The less $\V(q)$ changes with $q$ on the scale given by $\lambda$, the sharper the bound is.
 In any case, it yields the correct high-temperature asymptotics ($\beta\downarrow 0$). \item The classical partition function $z(\beta,\tau)$ with the transformed potential $\V_{\tau}$ for general $\tau\geq0$\ is decreasing in $\tau$.
-This follows from the semigroup property of the {\scshape Gauss} transformation and the {\scshape Jensen} inequality, see \cite{LW1989}.
-For a sufficiently smooth $\V$ one even has strict monotonicity
+This follows from the semigroup property of the {\scshape Gauss} transformation and the {\scshape Jensen} inequality, see \cite{LeW1989}.
+For a sufficiently smooth potential $\V$ one even has strict monotonicity,

 because $\V$, and hence $\V_{\tau}$, is not constant everywhere by $z(\beta,0)<\infty$.
-Combining this with the above bounds and referring to the intermediate-value theorem yields $\tr \textrm{e}^{-\beta H}=z(\beta,\tau^*(\beta))$ with a unique $\tau^*(\beta)\in ]0,\beta]$ corresponding to the given $\beta>0$.
-Hence for any temperature and any potential, the quantum partition function is equal to the classical partition function with a well-defined temperature-dependent effective potential.
+Combining this result with the above bounds and referring to the intermediate-value theorem yields $\tr \textrm{e}^{-\beta H}=z(\beta,\tau^*(\beta))$ with a unique $\tau^*(\beta)\in\; ]0,\beta]$ associated to the given $\beta>0$.
+Hence, for any temperature and any potential, the quantum partition function is equal to the classical partition function with a well-defined temperature-dependent effective potential.
 However, $\tau^*(\beta)$ itself is not explicitly known for a general $\V$. \item The lower bound $z(\beta,\beta)$ can be sharpened by applying the {\scshape Jensen} inequality to fewer paths than in the above proof.
-For an explicit and impressive example along these lines see \cite{GT1985,FK1986}.
-Reviews on such effective-potential methods are \cite{LW1989,CGTVV1995}. \end{itemize}
+For an impressive example along these lines see \cite{GT1985,FK1986}.
+Reviews on such effective-potential methods are \cite{LeW1989,CGTVV1995}. \end{itemize}